mnemnion/marmalade/marmalade.md

 Arachne won't look for these kinds of links in headers, only in :prose blocks.
 Let's write a little `re-parse` grammar to find these kinds of links.
 First, let's [add one](docs/intro.md).

 Currently there's a behavior in the grammar that prevents the last line from being part of the paragraph.
-The easiest way to fix this is to check for the line manually and add it to the :prose block.

-That seems to work.
-I believe we nearly have a enough here to write a code quine.
-Time for some refactoring, and then we'll try it.
+I've tagged it as :last-line, so we can `transform` it into :prose.

+What we need to do:

+  1. Parse the head file
+  1. Parse and follow all interior links
+  1. Parse the files thereby found
+  1. Parse all code blocks for macros
+  1. Expand said macros into file strings
+  1. Spit out the file strings into the tangle.

+Pretty much, that's the job.
+I'm curious to see what our Marmalade parser will do with that list.
+Should be :prose (it is).